gfannes/champ/amp.md

-# Ampersand Metadata Protocol (AMP) &!:amp
+# Ampersand Metadata Protocol (AMP) &&:amp

 ## Interpret AMP on first Node as AMP for Tree &todo &a0

 ## Set ~date from filename &todo &b3
 - For `daily/YYYY-MM-DD.md` format

-## Specification &!spec
+## Specification &&spec
 - AMP data is searched in _metadata_, not in actual data
 	- For source code, the metadata are _the comments_
 	- For Markdown, the metadata is _the text, excluding code blocks and formulas_
 - AMP data consists of Paths, sequences of Parts
 	- The `&` character starts an AMP Path.
 To avoid false positive detection, the `&` should occur at the start of a metadata section or occur after a space/tab character.
 	- If the next character is a `!`, it is a _definition Path_.
 Definition Paths are used to resolve other Paths.
 They allow:
-		- Using shorter Paths when there is no ambiguity: `&todo` can be used iso `&status:todo` if there is no other definition Path that matches with `todo` expect `&!:status:todo`
+		- Using shorter Paths when there is no ambiguity: `&todo` can be used iso `&status:todo` if there is no other definition Path that matches with `todo` expect `&&:status:todo`
 		- Specify typed data via the use of templates
 	- The `:` character is the Path separator
 		- A Path starting with a `:` is an absolute Path